 About Debbie Stabenow

-Born in Gladwin and raised in Clare, Debbie Stabenow knows what matters to Michigan.
-Elected to the United States Senate in 2000, she is respected for her ability to build coalitions to get things done for Michigan and our nation.
+U.S. Senator Debbie Stabenow made history in 2000 when she became the first woman from Michigan elected to the United States Senate.
+She is known for her ability to build coalitions to get things done for Michigan and our nation.

-As Ranking Member of the Senate Agriculture Committee, and as a member of the Senate Energy, Finance, and Budget Committees, she has a powerful and unique role to play in shaping our nation's manufacturing, health care, and agriculture policies, which are so critical to our future.
+As Chairwoman of the Senate Agriculture Committee, a senior member of the Senate Finance Committee, and Budget Committee, and a member of the Environment and Public Works Committee, she has a powerful and unique role to play in shaping our nation’s health care, manufacturing, infrastructure, environment, and agriculture policies.

 Early Life & Career

-Growing up in Clare, Debbie Stabenow learned the value of a hard-day's work from her parents.
+Born in Gladwin and raised in Clare, Debbie Stabenow learned the value of a hard-day’s work from her parents.
 Her family owned the local Oldsmobile dealership, and her mother was Director of Nursing at the local hospital.
-She graduated at the top of her class from Clare High School and went on to receive her Bachelor's and Master's degrees from Michigan State University.
+She graduated at the top of her class from Clare High School and received her bachelor’s and master’s degrees from Michigan State University.
 She worked with youth in the public schools before running for public office.

 A Michigan Voice in Senate Leadership

-Today, in addition to serving as Michigan’s senior U.S. Senator, Debbie Stabenow is a member of the Senate leadership.
-As Chair of the Democratic Policy and Communications Center, she makes sure there is Michigan voice at the table and that Congress’ priorities stay in line with the priorities of middle class families.
+Today Senator Stabenow is Michigan’s senior U.S. Senator and a member of Senate leadership.
+As Chair of the Democratic Policy and Communications Committee, she makes sure there is a Michigan voice at the table and that Congress’ priorities stay in line with the priorities of middle class families.

 A Focus on Job Creation